Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

-By focusing on the top stage of the funnel topics you are usually competing with websites like Quora or Wikipedia that Google uses to fill in gaps in search results.
+By focusing on the top stage of the marketing funnel topics you are usually competing with websites like Quora or Wikipedia that Google uses to fill in gaps in search results.
 This low competition is a good opportunity for a company to come along with great answers to overtake these types of sites that are generalists.

-6. It’s A Fast Pass To Customer
+6. It’s A Fast Pass For Customers

 Have you ever been to a busy amusement park like Disney World or Six Flags?
 The lines are so long that you end up waiting for hours to get on the latest ride that lasts less than a few minutes.
 Such a bummer.

 But then an amazing invention came around called the Fast Pass.
-These fast passes allow you to skip the main line and go into another much shorter queue.
+These fast passes allow you to skip the mainline and go into another much shorter queue.
 This can turn a three-hour ride line into a much shorter fifteen-minute line which makes people really happy.

 A well-crafted piece of content can do something similar for your potential customers.
 It helps them jump from the research phase directly to signing up for a demo or purchase.